simplisticated/Protein/README.md

 * jQuery 3.1.1 or later.

+# Usage

+Usage examples will be published soon.

 # License

 `Protein` is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.